How to Gift a House to Your Child

 The Reason for Gifting Your Home Impacts the Strategy

 “Before you decide to gift your home, you need to find out if your children want the home," said Alma Banuelos, National Head of Trust and Estate Services at City National Bank.
-“Do your kids children want to share the home with their siblings, and jointly make all the decisions related to the house?"
-Each child likely has different goals and financial needs, Banuelos noted, and sharing may not be easy.
+“Do your children want to share the home with their siblings, and jointly make all the decisions related to the house?"

 “The main advantage to not gifting your home and choosing to keep it in your estate is that your heirs could secure a tax advantage at your passing," said Banuelos.
 “Their cost basis will be increased to an amount equal to the value of the home as of your date of death — rather than keeping your basis (what you paid for it) — if it comes through your estate.
 This could mitigate capital gains taxes if they sell it later on."

 If your goal is to reduce the size of your estate, you can apply the annual gift tax exclusion to a portion of the value of the home you're gifting.
-The annual gift tax exclusion in 2019 is $15,000 per person, which could total $60,000 if you and your spouse give to an adult child and his or her spouse.
-You can then apply the rest of your home's value to your lifetime tax exemption.
+The annual gift tax exclusion in 2025 is $19,000 per person, which could total $76,000 if you and your spouse each give to an adult child and that child's spouse.

-Another reason for gifting while living may simply be because your children want or are in need of the asset now.
+Another reason for gifting property while living may simply be because your children want or are in need of the asset now.

 For example, if your home is in a high-performing school district, your children may want to move into the house immediately in order to raise their family there.